kineticstoolkit/kineticstoolkit_doc/src/numpy_comparisons.md

 ```

-Comparisons can be made with a single number instead of a whole array:
+We can also compare arrays with a single number instead of a whole array:

 ```{code-cell} ipython3
 a > 5.0